Irrevocable Trust California: What You Need to Know

 Under California law, an irrevocable trust can only be modified or terminated under specific circumstances outlined in California Probate Code Sections 15403-15414, typically requiring court approval or the consent of all beneficiaries.

-Key Features of an Irrevocable Trust
+The Defining Features of an Irrevocable Trust

 • Asset protection — Assets are generally shielded from creditors, lawsuits, and judgments